 There are several procedures that we provide that fall under the category of a smile makeover.
 Some of these dental procedures include teeth whitening procedures, porcelain veneers, and even SNAP cosmetic imaging.
 The teeth whitening procedure is by far the most common to professionally lighten and brighten teeth.
 Ultimately removing unwanted stains that have been settling on the teeth for years.
 We can whiten teeth in about an hour in our dental office.

 Porcelain veneers are an option for people who want to drastically change the look of their teeth.
 Especially if they have broken teeth or if their teeth have significant gaps between them.
 The ultra-thin restorations consist of medical grade material that will feel and look completely natural.
 If these sound like issues that you have with your teeth, then veneers could be promising.

 Dr. Lazer will be able to use SNAP cosmetic imaging to show you what your teeth will look like after these types of procedures.
 It will give you an idea as to whether or not a smile makeover is something you truly want or need.

 Answers to your Questions About White Spots on Teeth

 The most common cause of white spots on teeth is weak enamel.
 A calcium deficiency can make patients more likely to form white spots on their teeth.
 Low calcium weakens enamel, which in turn weakens the surface of the teeth, This makes them more prone to collect bacteria and white spots.

 Can white spots on teeth disappear?

-Typically the white spots can be removed, but in some severe cases damage is permanent.
+Typically, your dentist can remove the white spots, but in some severe cases damage is permanent.
 The only way to remove permanent white spots is to repair your teeth with dentures, tooth bonding, or dental veneers.